Dhghomon/easy_rust/README.md

 In this case we use `for_each` instead of `map`. `map` is for **doing something to** each item and passing it on, and `for_each` is **doing something when you see each item**.
 Also, `map` doesn't do anything unless you use a method like `collect`.

 Actually, this is the interesting thing about iterators.
-If you try to `map` without a method like `collect`, the compiler will tell you that it doesn't do anything:
+If you try to `map` without a method like `collect`, the compiler will tell you that it doesn't do anything.
+It won't panic, but the compiler will tell you that you didn't do anything.

 ```rust
 fn main() {